By Nicole Reyes, Director of Fraud Prevention, Co-op Solutions

 Similarly, randomizing or staggering expiration date issuance makes it harder for fraudsters to match real account numbers with their associated expiration dates to complete an approved transaction.

-Among proactive measures your credit union can take to prevent or limit damage from BIN attacks and other card fraud, we recommend enabling 3D Secure with one-time passcode (OTP), which provides an additional layer of security for online card transactions.
+Among proactive measures your credit union can take to prevent or limit damage from BIN attacks and other card fraud, we recommend enabling EMV 3-D Secure (EMV 3DS) with one-time passcode (OTP), which provides an additional layer of security for online card transactions.
+In fact, Co-op credit unions currently using EMV 3DS with one-time passcode have seen a 60% reduction in EMV 3DS losses.

 Active monitoring, such as trends in card transaction denials, is also crucial.
 Keep a sharp eye on any increases in denials due to invalid expiration dates or CVV codes within a short period of time.
 CVV codes are randomly generated and thus tend to be harder for software programs to identify, so any rapid increase in CVV code denials is indicative of a likely BIN attack.